-- A sport coat or a sweater (shirt collar and tie must be visible; turtle necks are not permitted) - Official school sweater or vest, purchased in the school bookstore - Team jerseys (worn over the shirt and tie) may be permitted for varsity teams on special occasions.
-Team captain(s) should see Assistant Principal for Student Affairs for WRITTEN permission.
+- A sport coat or blazer (shirt collar and tie must be visible) - Official school sweater or vest, which can be purchased in the school bookstore - Team jerseys (worn over the shirt and tie), uniforms or other outerwear only on special occasions.
+Team captain(s) and moderators should see Assistant Principal for Student Affairs for WRITTEN permission.